 Vizier Of Damascus’s Arfan Munir-Rai is not your usual electronic head.
-Born in London from a family with roots in Arabian and Northern Pakistan, Rai is currently a lecturer in philosophy and religion in London.
+Born in London from a family with roots in Persia, Central Asia and the Khyber Pass, Rai is currently a lecturer in philosophy and religion in London.

 Ephemeral Quiets follows Rai’s debut EP, Badshahi, for the ever-excellent Rednetic Recordings.
 Published on his own imprint, Tree Symmetry, Ephemeral Quiets charts a much wider and more complex scope than Badshahi.
 Spread over twenty-one tracks spanning nearly eighty minutes, Ephemeral Quiets is a sumptuous collection of introvert electronic pieces, the shortest clocking at just under thirty seconds while the longest stretches past the eight minute mark.
 Weaving intricate sonic structures into rich and warm soundscapes, with a clear emphasis on the spiritual meaning of each composition, Rai slowly unveils the nature of his work.
 Working from a combination of polished electronic sounds, statics and clicks, field recordings and occasional vocal samples, Arfan focuses primarily on the sonic canvas of each track, building up layer after layer of sound and melody, and develops a truly introspective tone throughout this album.
 The focus is very much on the inner-self, and the listener is invited to reflect and pause, a rare occurrence in a world too busy with accumulating profit.
 Ephemeral Quiets can at will disappear in the background or become synonymous with an instant without losing any of its qualities.